htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 - Fixed bug where the *condor_shadow* would crash during job removal.
   :jira:`1585`

-- Fixed a bug where two *condor_schedd*s in a High Availability configuration could be active at the same time.
+- Fixed a bug where two *condor_schedd* daemons in a High Availability configuration could be active at the same time.
   :jira:`1590`